marshallfungai/dotfiles/nvim/.config/nvim/README.md

 # MARSHALLL FUNGAI#

-# Credit : kickstart.nvim
+### Credit : kickstart.nvim
-#

-## Introduction
+## Note

 Customized version of kickstarter.nvim
-I should mention that 'lua/theWire/" is the custom file.
+I should mention that 'lua/theWire/" is the custom neovim folder.